jundalisay/sp/content/en/research/indian/gita/chapter-03.md

 TEXT 39: Thus the wise living entity’s pure consciousness becomes covered by his eternal enemy in the form of lust, which is never satisfied and which burns like fire.
 TEXT 40: The senses, the mind and the intelligence are the sitting places of this lust.
 Through them lust covers the real knowledge of the living entity and bewilders him.
 TEXT 41: Therefore, O Arjuna, best of the Bhāratas, in the very beginning curb this great symbol of sin [lust] by regulating the senses, and slay this destroyer of knowledge and self-realization.

-TEXT 42: The working senses are superior to dull matter; mind is higher than the senses; intelligence is still higher than the mind; and he [the soul] is even higher than the intelligence.
+TEXT 42: The working senses are superior to dull matter.

+Mind is higher than the senses; intelligence is still higher than the mind; and he [the soul] is even higher than the intelligence.

-TEXT 43: Thus knowing oneself to be transcendental to the material senses, mind and intelligence, O mighty-armed Arjuna, one should steady the mind by deliberate spiritual intelligence [Kṛṣṇa consciousness] and thus – by spiritual strength – conquer this insatiable enemy known as lust.
+43: Thus knowing oneself to be transcendental to the material senses, mind and intelligence, O mighty-armed Arjuna, one should steady the mind by deliberate spiritual intelligence [Kṛṣṇa consciousness] and thus – by spiritual strength – conquer this insatiable enemy known as lust.